Designing a mobile platform for story-based language learning

 Approach designing a mobile app as a dynamic system of different users, user goals and journeys.
 Take into account how different motivations and behaviors shape different ways of interacting with a product; and create a visual language that unites these differences.

 As an educational product, STORYWORLD targets the intersection of young students, parents and teachers.
-This means making STORYWORLD clean and intellligible without sacrificing the playfulness and friendliness of a child-oriented design.
+This means making STORYWORLD clean and intelligible without sacrificing the playfulness and friendliness of a child-oriented design.
+Design principles include:

 • Balance between youthful and professional